cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 Xue, thanks for your posts!
 I appreciate that you say that your learning plan will change based on the week's readings!
-It looks like your careful planning led to some yummy eggs!
+It looks like your careful planning led to some yummy eggs and chicken wings!

 ---